 Vision

-CAAHEP Accredited Paramedic Programs track and report outcome measures annually to the Committee on Accreditation for the Emergency Medical Services Professions (CoAEMSP).
-The most current CoAEMSP Annual Report was for the calendar year 2021.
+CAAHEP Accredited Paramedic programs track and report outcome measures annually to the Committee on Accreditation for the Emergency Medical Services Professions (CoAEMSP).
+The most current CoAEMSP annual report was for the calendar year 2022.

 POSITIVE PLACEMENT RATE

-The positive placement rate, as defined by CAAHEP based on graduates of the paramedic program who are reporting working in either a full-time or part-time position as a paramedic within twelve months of graduation, continuing their education or serving in the military are listed below:
+The positive placement rate, as defined by CAAHEP based on graduates of the Paramedic program who are reporting working in either a full-time or part-time position as a paramedic within 12 months of graduation, continuing their education or serving in the military are listed below:

 PROGRAM RETENTION RATE